Comparing IRR vs. Cash on Cash vs. Equity Multiple in Commercial Real Estate

-When analyzing a commercial real estate investment opportunity, there are lots of numbers that help guide investors to determine whether the property projects a return that both meets the investor’s goals and is deemed by the investor to be a risk adjusted return relative to other investments in the market.
-The following provides a description of several of the top metrics that the experts use to consider whether an investment is worth making.
+When analyzing a commercial real estate investment opportunity, there are lots of numbers that help guide investors to determine whether the property earns a return that both meets the investor’s goals and is deemed by the investor to be an appropriate risk-adjusted return relative to other investments in the market.
+The following provides a description of several of the top metrics that the real estate investors use to consider whether an investment is worth making.
 Of note, when presented a prospective opportunity to investors for consideration, some metrics will be denoted as a “Target”, which simply means that the offering includes inputs, such as rents and expenses, that are speculative in nature and will rely upon the execution of a business plan in the future before being realized.

-Using a financial calculator or excel, the underwriter of a project will use these inflows and outflows at projected periods of time to achieve a projected return of the project.
-Of note, multiple IRRs can be projected by changing the inputs used.
-And since time is a significant input that impacts the IRR, if nothing else changes but the hold period is shorter than originally projected, the IRR will increase, and if the hold period is lengthened the IRR will decrease, even if there is no actual change to a project’s performance.
+Using a financial calculator or excel, the underwriter of a project will use these inflows and outflows at projected periods of time to achieve an estimated return of the project.
+Of note, multiple IRRs can be estimated by changing the inputs used.
+And since time is a significant input that impacts the IRR, if nothing else changes but the hold period is shorter than originally projected, the IRR may increase, and if the hold period is lengthened the IRR may decrease, even if there is no actual change to a project’s performance.

 When underwriting projects, RealtyMogul’s team reviews all relevant and available data before presenting opportunities to investors, and attempts to offer to investors investments that reflect the returns that like projects are also currently projecting in the market.

 Call our Investment Representatives today at (877) 781-7062 and learn more.